 Average temperatures range in Palestine

 Palestine has a lot to offer as a travel destination.
-It has not always been an obvious choice for tourists but it is definitely an area with several hidden gems.
+It has not always been an obvious choice for tourists, but it is definitely an area with several hidden gems.
 It is a place where visitors will receive a warm welcome.
 International visitors choose to come here for many different reasons.
 Some are interested in the political situation or intrigued by the historical and religious sites.
 Others are keen to discover the beautiful natural landscape.
 Most people enjoy sampling the culinary delights and immersing themselves in a different culture.
-Those who wish to learn Arabic can do so in Palestine and if you are interested in volunteering there are plenty of options available.
+Those who wish to learn Arabic can do so in Palestine, and if you are interested in volunteering, plenty of options are available.
 Palestinians are talented, creative people.

-The handmade crafts which are unique to the area often make excellent gifts and souvenirs from your trip.
-During your time in the West Bank you are certain to have many new experiences, the memories of which will stay with you for a long time.
-We hope that your trip is all that you could wish for and that you will want to return to Palestine again.
+The handmade crafts unique to the area often make excellent gifts and souvenirs from your trip.
+During your time in the West Bank, you will have many new experiences, the memories of which will stay with you for a long time.
+We hope your trip is all you could wish for and that you will want to return to Palestine again.

 We at the Excellence Center are always happy to offer help and advice to assist you in your travel plans.